 These policies and procedures were developed according to the most recent rules, regulations, information, and data available at the time of publication.
 However, the college policies and procedures are subject to revision by state and federal agencies, which are beyond the jurisdiction of the college.
-Changes in rules, regulations, policies, and procedures made by higher levels and agencies of government supersede college policy.
+Changes in rules, regulations, policies, and procedure/htpadiations/molicies/